-The subject application proposes multifamily development in RM-5.
-The 200-foot BRL from US 301 is shown on the site plan with the development of RM-5 located outside of it.
-Further, as provided in SDP-1304 for infrastructure, a sound attenuation berm is provided between the residential development in RM-5 and US 301.
+The subject application does not propose multifamily buildings.
+Further, as provided in SDP-1304 for infrastructure, a sound attenuation berm is provided between the single-family residential units in RM-4 and US 301.
+These dwellings are also outside of the 200-foot BRL associated with the right-of-way for US 301.
 A Phase II Noise Study was submitted and considered as part of this application.

-- 5. Prior to certificate of approval of the subject comprehensive design plan: - c.
+5. Prior to certificate of approval of the subject comprehensive design plan:

+c.
 Revise the development standard chart in the text and on the plan as follows: